RSGB Annual Construction Competition

 The closing date for entries is 30 September and judging will take place at the RSGB Convention.

-Winners in each category will be awarded prizes and the Pat Hawker G3VA Trophy will be awarded to the best overall entry.
+This year the competition is being sponsored by Martin Lynch and Sons with prizes of £50 of vouchers for each category winner and £100 for the winner of prestigious Pat Hawker G3VA Trophy that will be awarded to the best overall entry.

 Projects must have an amateur radio context.
 Examples might include receivers, transmitters, transceivers, aerials, instrumentation, test equipment, etc.